 10. Facility gross capacity (MW):

 The total rated Mega Watt capacity of the facility.
-In the case of generation facilities with multiple generating units, this would be the sum of all the units included in the EPS Metering Design Proposal and should match the total generation capacity listed in the Resource Registration information (currently located on RARF).
+In the case of generation facilities with multiple generating units, this would be the sum of all the units included in the EPS Metering Design Proposal and should match the total generation capacity listed in the Resource Registration information.

 *Note: For Bi-directional metering points, the gross capacity is the sum of the estimated peak generation that will flow into the ERCOT System for this site as recorded by channel 4 of the EPS meters.